 The moment you have compiled a list of the sites that have published your content, take a close look at each one and see which of them have linked back to your website.

-Robert D-Vera specializes in website management and seo management
+Robert D-Vera specializes in website management and SEO (Search Engine Optimization

-.
-He thrives on teaching new writers on the basics of article composition.
+) Services.
+He thrives on teaching new writers the basics of article composition.